D2KLab/HarvestingTablesInTheWild/report/report.md

 Since the WTC format is based on the DWTC format, the DWTC seemed to be a widely used and proven data format.
 We also considered the attributes it contained relevant to our use case, but at the same time decided to extend it with additional metadata and also incorporate some fields from the TableNet format.
+We hope that this common choice will enable others to easily reuse parts of our pipeline or the data.

-To document our final data format and make sure our own application adheres to it, we created a JSON schema definition (Appendix ABC).
+To document our final data format and make sure our own application adheres to it, we created a JSON schema definition (Appendix TODO).

 ## Common Crawl